dart-archive/pub-dartlang/doc/pubspec.markdown

 tells a casual reader what they might want to know about your package.

 Think of the description as the sales pitch for your package.
-Users will see it when they browse [pub.dartlang.org][pubsite].
+Users will see it when they [browse for packages](/packages).
 It should be simple plain text: no markdown or HTML.
 That's what your README is for.

 ## Author/Authors